 “SegWit2x, (abbreviated B2X or S2X, and originally called SegWit2Mb), was a failed contentious hardfork attempt outlined in the New York Agreement that intended to double the block size limit.
 The hardfork has been denounced as an attempt made by CEOs and owners of large Bitcoin businesses to introduce changes to the currency’s protocol and development cycle with ulterior motives.

 Though over 80% of miners signaled intention for SegWit2x and the New York Agreement, it failed to gain any consensus among the community and Core developers.”

 If Bitcoin had been proof-of-stake, and without the real power in the Bitcoin network being among the individual node operators (with those nodes specifically being designed so that anyone can run them), those big corporate players might have been successful at reshaping the Bitcoin network, and that would have put running a full node out of reach of normal users and further centralized the protocol.

-Proof-of-work and small full nodes together are the main way currently known to keep a blockchain sufficiently decentralized, and with the highest level of security including the most hardened attack surface.
+Proof-of-work and small full nodes together are the main ways to keep a blockchain sufficiently decentralized and with the highest level of security, including the most hardened attack surface.
 If Bitcoin ever upgrades to a different system, it would only be with overwhelming consensus among users.

 There is a split in the Bitcoin community about how they should respond to environmental concerns.